yym68686/ChatGPT-Telegram-Bot/README.md

 Here's a troubleshooting guide: Please carefully check if the GROUP_LIST is correct.
 The ID of a Telegram group starts with a negative sign followed by a series of numbers.
 If it's not, please use this bot [bot](https://t.me/getidsbot) to reacquire the group ID.

+- I've uploaded a document, but it's not responding based on the content of the document.
+What's going on?

+To use the document question and answer feature, you must first enable the history record.
+You can turn on the history record through the `/info` command, or by setting the environment variable `PASS_HISTORY` to `True` to enable the history record by default.
+Please note that enabling the history record will incur additional costs, so this project does not enable the history record by default.
+This means that the question and answer feature cannot be used under the default settings.
+Before using this feature, you need to manually enable the history record.

+- What is gpt4free in the `/info` command?
+Do I need to enable it?

+gpt4free is an open-source project that reverse-engineers multiple platforms to use models like gpt4/gpt3 for free.
+As it's a free API, it may be unstable, so please use it with caution.
+If you have your own API, it is recommended to use that as a priority.

 ## References

 https://core.telegram.org/bots/api